-In Italian, the name of this effervescent elixir means “don’t worry about it.”
-One look at its easy build-in-the-glass recipe and low-ABV day-drinkability, and you can see why: The Italian sparkler from Lombardy was just the ticket for the base.
-“While being light and effervescent, lambrusco is still full of depth and character,” says Nathan Elliott, the lead bartender at Il Solito in Portland, Ore.
+Many drinkers only know lambrusco as Riunite, an inexpensive and widely produced brand that was popular in the 1970s.
+However, it’s a broad style of wine that has plenty of more compelling examples, many of which work well in cocktails like the Figurati.
+“While being light and effervescent, lambrusco is still full of depth and character,” says Elliott, who crafted the Figurati when he was the lead bartender at Il Solito in Portland, Oregon.
 “It also provides just enough sweetness to satisfy most palates without being overly sweet; it’s a great variant to the traditional sparkling white wine.”

 - 2 dashes Peychaud’s bitters

-Add all ingredients into a Champagne flute, stirring gently to combine.
+Add the lambrusco, Cappelletti and Peychaud’s bitters into a Champagne flute, stirring gently to combine.

-Express oil from lemon peel over glass and place peel on rim to garnish.
+Express the oil from a lemon twist over the glass and place the twist on the rim to garnish.